 Stunned, Chris and Abby could only watch as door after door opened before them, and in four months they found themselves in the heart of Africa.

 As they sought to bring hope to the war-torn people of Congo, Chris and Abby knew many moments of weariness.
 By land cruiser over unmarked roads, by motorcycle through dusty towns, and by dugout canoe to remote villages they carried their message.
-Their hearts ached for the woman drawing water from a shallow, mucky pool, the laborer in mismatched clothes earning $2 per day, and the little boy who would never see his sixth birthday because he could not get enough to eat.
+Their hearts ached for the woman drawing water from a shallow, mucky pool, the laborer in mismatched clothes from The Fifth Collection earning $2 per day, and the little boy who would never see his sixth birthday because he could not get enough to eat.
 They pressed on and prayed on, and their dreams for the future expanded and changed.

 They now dream of clean wells drilled in every village.
 Of healthier, longer lives for those suffering from malnutrition.
 Of a Bible in every hand and the light of truth in every heart.